Planning an adventure is one of my favorite past times.

 Awesome photo’s have us yearning to experience the life that influencers are supposedly enjoying.
 Although these are so often extremely staged and far removed from real life.

 Most of us that use social media to engage are just as guilty of this.
 I only put up my most beautiful pictures from my travels.
 Not the temper tantrum my kid has just had at the airport or us all sick from eating something a little too exotic.

 Social media can be beautiful too.

-Here’s how to make the most of your social media when planning your future experiences.
+Here’s how to make the most of your social media to create a travel itinerary.

-Top Tips for using Pinterest as a research tool
+Top Tips for using Pinterest as an itinerary planner

 - Find accounts who inspire you and travel how you do.
 Follow them.